jlucaspains/sharp-recipe-parser/readme.md

 ## Features
 ### parseIngredient
 1. Identify the quantity from whole numbers (2), decimals (1.5), fractions (1/2), Unicode fractions (½), composite fractions (1 1/2), and ranges (1-2)
-2. Identify 58 notations of english langugate UOMs plus appropriate plural words (e.g. cup, cups, g, gram, grams, etc).
+2. Identify 58 notations of english language UOMs plus appropriate plural words (e.g. cup, cups, g, gram, grams, etc).
 See all UOMs in `units.en.ts` in source code.
+3. Calculate alternative quantity UOMs
-3. Identify the ingredient
+4. Identify the ingredient
    1. Note that parenthesis are ignored so 1 cup (150g) flour will only identify flour as the ingredient
-4. Automatically removes prepositions from ingredients (e.g. 10g of flour; only flour is identified as ingredient)
+5. Automatically removes prepositions from ingredients (e.g. 10g of flour; only flour is identified as ingredient)
-5. Identify extra instructions (e.g. 1 cup of carrots, cut small; cut small becomes extra)
+6. Identify extra instructions (e.g. 1 cup of carrots, cut small; cut small becomes extra)

 ### parseInstruction
 1. Identify instances of time units in minutes, hours, and days